Part Two: The Traditions

 40 minutes Serves 4-6 Zen tradition

-Named for Kenchoji temple in Kamakura, this soup has warmed monks through Japanese winters for over seven hundred years.
+Named for Kenchoji temple in Kamakura, this soup has warmed monks through Japanese winters for over seven hundred years : the body sustained through cold and practice by deep root vegetable nourishment.
 It is simple fare: root vegetables stir-fried in sesame oil, then simmered in clear dashi.
-But in that simplicity is everything: earthiness, warmth, the satisfaction of enough.
+But in that simplicity is everything: earthiness, warmth, the somatic satisfaction of metabolic sufficiency.
 The soup embodies mottainai, the principle of no waste.
-Every part of every vegetable is used.
+Every part of every vegetable is used, every nutritional element offered to the practicing body.

 Gather all vegetables before you start.
-Cut them with care; irregular shapes are traditional, as they would be if you were using every scrap of what you have.
-Let the shapes tell the truth about their origins.
+Cut them with somatic care : the body's attention fully on the task.
+Irregular shapes are traditional, as they would be if you were using every scrap of what you have.
+Let the shapes tell the truth about their origins and about the practitioner's relationship to imperfection.

 • 200g daikon radish